 To answer that question it is really only necessary to look around today at the logical (or illogical?) extensions of some of those early significant questions.
-Outside the church of course we see skepticism ranging from mildly uncaring to rabidly antagonistic, from amused tolerance to claims of heresy.
-Many within the church decry that this represents a unique-in-history falling away from the beliefs of the church, while others within the church claim it is a natural progression resulting from the church having lost its original purpose and call, mistakenly equating a "Christian" nation or society as the man-made implementation of the Kingdom.
+Outside the church of course we see skepticism ranging from mildly uncaring to rabidly antagonistic, from amused tolerance to outright hostility.
+Many within the church claim sadly that this represents a unique-in-history falling away from the beliefs of the church, while others within the church claim it is a natural progression resulting from the church having lost its original purpose and call, mistakenly equating a "Christian" nation or society as the man-made implementation of the Kingdom.

 Even within the church the questions of the relationship between the divinity and the humanity of Jesus have resulted in widely differing understandings, and worse yet, divisions.
 On the one hand there are groups of people within the church - whole denominations, even - who understand Jesus as really only human.
-Mind you, a really, REALLY good human, of the caliber of a Ghandi, a Buddha, but only human nonetheless.
-It is hard for me at least to see how they can find God's grace in such an answer, at least a grace that is any different than that proclaimed by many other faiths including Judaism.
+Mind you, a really, REALLY good human, sort of a super-Ghandi, or a benevolent Buddha, but only human nonetheless.
+It is hard for me at least to see how they can find God's grace in such an answer.
 A model for behaviour?
-Sure, but not the kind of radical grace that makes everything ok between me and God, the kind of grace I believe Jesus proclaimed.
+Perhaps, but not offering the kind of radical grace that makes everything ok between me and God, the kind of grace Jesus proclaimed.

 On the other hand, there are those who elevate Jesus to such a position of holiness that there is no room for his humanity.
 This is the position of much of the ultra-conservative part of the church, who from a kind of cherry-picking bibliolatry have derived a Jesus whom they could not imagine as burping or carrying out any of the other normal human indelicacies!
-It is as difficult to find God's grace in this answer, for such an understanding of Jesus as total divine and in no way merely human presents us with a ghostly figure that is little more than a smoke-and-mirrors trick of a capricious god.
+It is as difficult to find God's grace in this answer, for such an understanding of Jesus as total divine and in no way merely human presents us with a ghostly figure that is little more than a smoke-andmirrors trick of a capricious god.
 No radical grace of complete reconciliation there, either.

 That is why this anchor-point proclamation by John as he opens his gospel is so important, so profound.
-The Word, the Logos, the life-force that the Greeks recognized as divine, Yahweh that the Jews recognized as God, became flesh - and lived among us.
+The Word, the Logos, the life-force that the Greeks and Gnostics recognized as divine, Yahweh that the Jews recognized as God, became flesh - and lived among us.
 In this outlandish, radical affirmation John reminds us that Jesus was at one and the same time both fully divine - one with God - and fully human - in the sweaty, painful, tempted, carnal flesh that we all know too well.
 This is the linchpin of our Christian faith.
 This is the proclamation that affirms that God has acted in a way in Jesus the Christ as in no other person.
 This is the foundation upon which all of the rest of our faith is built.
 When we hear Jesus quoted as saying "I have come that you might have life, and life abundant" we are assured that he was making this statement not as a merely a good person nor as merely a remote and detached voice from heaven.
 In Jesus' declaration that he would ask the Father to send the Comforter, the Holy Spirit we are assured that we are left with more than a comforting memory and model of a really good man.
 In the affirmation of the Pentecost event in Acts we see that promise fulfilled.